 In this case, an investigation found that the infected poultry was able to freely mingle with wild birds such as ducks and geese, indicating a severe lack of biosecurity.
 Failings in this area identified direct or indirect contact with wild birds as the most likely source of the infection.

 Had the premises followed biosecurity protocols, it’s highly likely that the outbreak could have been prevented.
-With a bespoke Livetec biosecurity strategy, the premises could also have avoided the loss of both their birds and operations.
+With a bespoke Livetec biosecurity and contingency plan, the premises could also have avoided the loss of both their birds and operations.